 Swann underscores the importance of taking the time to find the perfect greeting card rather than stressing out about what to write.
-“Don’t be afraid to let the greeting card to do the work for you,” Swann says. “[In the greeting card industry,] folks are paid a lot of money to create thoughtful and meaningful messages.
+“Don’t be afraid to let the greeting card do the work for you,” Swann says. “[In the greeting card industry,] folks are paid a lot of money to create thoughtful and meaningful messages.
 If you find it difficult to find the words, spend extra time to pick out the right card.
-There are some great greeting cards available”
+There are some great greeting cards available.”

 Let a famous quote speak for you.

 You can find the perfect words, even if you're not the one that comes up with them.
 Pull inspiration from classic quotes that capture exactly what you want to say.

 Don’t bring up anything negative from the past.

 Every couple has had their rough patches, but an anniversary card is not the time to open up old wounds.
 This especially concerns couples writing anniversary cards to one another.

 Avoid mentioning past struggles or fights unless they were outside forces you battled together.

 The length and message of your anniversary card entirely depend on your relationship to the couple.
 To help you out, we’ve drafted examples of what to write for each person in your life:

 Honor your wife’s massive contributions to your life and your family.
 It’s especially important to acknowledge her if she birthed and raised your children with you.
 Women often wear many hats in their marriage and are not always recognized for everything they do.
 Today is the day to let her know just how much you love her.

 Dearest (Wife’s name),